anna-jones/Amazon-Customer-Review-Analysis/readme.md

   1. Create Wordclouds for top positive and negative words in reviews
   2. Add stemming and lemmatization along with stop words
   3. Change color scheme of Confusion Matrix Plot
+  4. Add filter to remove numeric values from data
+  5. Improve on calculation of accuracy from Confusion matrix (Average the normalized values of accurate responses maybe??)
 </details>